d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

-In :numref:`sec_linear_regression`, we introduced linear regression, working through implementations from scratch in :numref:`sec_linear_scratch` and again using Gluon in :numref:`sec_linear_gluon` to do the heavy lifting.
+In :numref:`sec_linear_regression`, we introduced linear regression, working through implementations from scratch in :numref:`sec_linear_scratch` and again using high-level APIs of deep learning frameworks in :numref:`sec_linear_gluon` to do the heavy lifting.

 Regression is the hammer we reach for when we want to answer *how much?* or *how many?* questions.
-If you want to predict the number of dollars (the *price*) at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you are probably looking for a regression model.
+If you want to predict the number of dollars (price) at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you are probably looking for a regression model.

-In practice, we are more often interested in classification: asking not *how much?* but *which one?*
+In practice, we are more often interested in *classification*: asking not "how much" but "which one":

 * Does this email belong in the spam folder or the inbox?
 * Is this customer more likely *to sign up* or *not to sign up* for a subscription service?